-Not Optimal Your Energy Production Pathways score evaluates the efficiency of your cell's ability to convert carbohydrates (glucose) into energy molecules that fuels our cells (otherwise known as ATP).
-If this score is not optimal it suggests that your mitochondrial metabolic activity may be relatively sluggish and could use a little boost from specific molecular targets or vitamin and cofactor or mitochondrial ATP production).
+Energy Production Pathways Not Optimal Your Energy Production Pathways score evaluates the efficiency of your cell's ability to convert carbohydrates (glucose) into energy molecules that fuels our cells (otherwise known as ATP).
+If this score is not optimal it suggests that your mitochondrial metabolic activity may be relatively sluggish and could use a little boost from specific molecular targets or vitamin and cofactor or coenzyme supplements, such as CoQ10, NAD+ precursors, L-Carnitine, or various activators of AMPK mitochondrial ATP production).